(factory preset with no post-processing)

 Gain provides an additional boost in volume for the signal.

-The Envelope section controls the amplitude envelope of the sound.
-It’s the standard ADSR envelope seen in many synths with a couple of extra features.
-The curve (Crv) parameter allows you to adjust the steepness of the envelope; negative values will make the envelope curve downwards, whereas positive values will case an upwards curve.
-The atk and rls parameters are not related to the volume; instead, they act as an envelope on the pulse rate.
+The ADSR Envelope section controls the amplitude envelope of the sound.
+The curve (Crv)parameter allows you to adjust the steepness of the envelope; negative values will make the envelope curve downwards, and positive values will case an upwards curve.
+The atk and rls parameters are not related to the volume; they function as an envelope on the pulse rate.
 For example, on a patch using the pulsewave source, if you set the ADSR’s Release (R) value and the rls value to 5 seconds, the plucking of the note will slow down as it fades out.

 The key to CRONE’s sound lies in its LFOs.
 The pulse waves in CRONE are controllable via LFOs; please note that the time-synced LFOs require the transport to be running.
 You can adjust the duty cycle of the pulse wave to brighten (shorter duty cycle) or darken (longer duty cycle) the sound.